|life span|| |

-Many people believe these and other designer hybrids with poodle genes are good choices since they don't shed as much, which hopefully means fewer allergens and less mess.
-But reduced cavapoo shedding isn't a guarantee against allergic reactions.
+Many people believe these and other designer hybrids with poodle genes are good choices because they don't shed as much, which hopefully means fewer allergens and less mess.
+But reduced Cavapoo shedding isn't a guarantee against allergic reactions.
 It really depends on how a person's immune system responds to the Can f1 protein present in an animal's dander, saliva, and urine.
-A veterinarian can test your cavapoo for this protein level and provide recommendations.
+A veterinarian can test your Cavapoo for this protein level and provide recommendations.

 RELATED: How to Reduce Pet Allergens at Home

-Certain purebreds and crossbreeds, like cavapoos, sometimes develop reddish-brown tear stains.
-There are numerous reasons why, according to the AKC.
+Certain purebreds and crossbreeds, including Cavapoos, sometimes develop reddish-brown tear stains.
+There are numerous reasons why, according to VCA Animal Hospitals.
 Usually you can wipe them away with a warm, wet cloth each day.

-"The basic concept of breeding and genetics is that the strongest traits (phenotype) from the bitch and sire will be passed on to the offspring," Singletary says.
+"The basic concept of breeding and genetics is that the strongest traits (phenotype) … will be passed on to the offspring," Singletary says.
 "Dogs have 39 chromosomes.
 When a male and a female are bred, they have to pass along 20,000 genes that will be carried on all 39 chromosomes for each of their puppies.
 These genes make up the genotype.
 There will also be bad genes passed along, which leads to specific health problems in certain breeds.
 These 'bad genes' are passed down from generation to generation."

-Singletary adds that when he talks with a client about what health concerns to be aware of in their cavapoo adult dogs, he discusses both parent breeds, since there's no way to predict which genes are passed on to the pup.
+Singletary adds that when he talks with a client about what health concerns to be aware of in their Cavapoo adult dogs, he discusses both parent breeds, because there's no way to predict which genes are passed on to the pup.

 - The Cavalier King Charles Spaniel Club notes that health problems might include various heart conditions, an inherited progressive neurological disorder called syringomyelia, and “cherry eye” and dry eye.

-- According to the Poodle Club of America, this breed is prone to Addison’s disease, which affects the adrenal glands, endocrine diseases such as diabetes, Cushing’s disease, and bloat.
+- According to The Poodle Club of America, this breed is prone to Addison’s disease affecting the adrenal glands, endocrine diseases such as diabetes, Cushing’s disease, and bloat.

-Because of the potential for low-allergen benefits, cavapoos are in high demand.
-Singletary recommends to take your time choosing a new pup, especially when evaluating breeders and cavapoo costs.
+Because of the potential for low-allergen benefits, Cavapoos are in high demand.
+Singletary recommends taking your time choosing a new pup, especially when evaluating breeders and Cavapoo costs.